mkingsnorth/conform_object_docs/docs/options.rst

    <a href="https://docs.blender.org/manual/en/latest/modeling/modifiers/modify/data_transfer.html" target="_blank">Data Transfer Modifier</a>

-End Point (Blend Normals)
+Start/End (Blend Normals)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As with the :ref:`End Point` controls for the :ref:`Gradient Effect`, this controls which face normals are affected.
+As with the :ref:`Start/End` controls for the :ref:`Gradient Effect`, this controls which face normals are affected.

 Blend Whole Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^